Ricardo Williams (boxer): Professional career

-Known as "Slicky Ricky", Williams was an extremely talented fighter with power in both fists, but quickly become known for his uninspired performances as a pro.
+Known as "Slicky Ricky", Williams was an extremely talented fighter with power in both fists, but quickly became known for his uninspired performances as a pro.
 Two years after turning pro, Williams tendency to undertrain hurt him severely, as he dropped a unanimous decision to unheralded Juan Valenzuela.
 The following year, fighting 11 pounds higher than when he had turned pro, Williams turned in yet another disappointing performance against journeyman Manning Galloway, and lost a split decision.

 Criminal conviction

 Rather than going on to win the expected title belt, in 2005 Williams was sentenced to three years in prison for his part in a conspiracy to distribute cocaine shipped to Cincinnati via FedEx.

 Return to boxing

 After serving 31 months of his sentence, Williams was released from prison and resumed his boxing training.
 He won 9 in a row, beginning with a June 2008 stoppage of Sebastian Hamel in just 91 seconds of a welterweight bout, before Williams faced Carson Jones for the USBA welterweight title.
 Jones knocked Williams down once in the third round and twice in the fourth before the fight was waved off by referee Steve Smoger.
 Williams added two more wins to his record in 2012 and another in 2014 before retiring at 22–3.